 It might seem like there’s a lot of butter in this recipe and that’s because there is!
 It is very important for keeping the dough moist during baking, indeed part of the problem with my previous attempts at börek was stingy butter application.
-You could substitute the butter for olive oil for a healthier option, but this will alter the flavour.
+You could substitute the butter for olive oil for a healthier option, but this will definitely alter the flavour.
 It will still be marvellous, just a little different.

 - half batch of homemade filo (phyllo) pastry, recipe here (best made the day before)